 Monitoring has been undertaken during the reporting period in accordance with the approved Construction Monitoring Programs.
-The monitoring programs require annual reporting, the 2023 annual report has been completed and will be provided during Q3 2024.
+The monitoring programs require annual reporting, the 2024/2025 annual report is currently being prepared and will be provided to DPHI (and other relevant agencies) in 2025.

-Air quality monitoring was undertaken at the 4 locations shown in Error!
-Reference source not found. during the reporting period.
+Air quality monitoring was undertaken at the 4 locations shown in Figure 2-1. during the reporting period.
 The monitoring identified compliance with the criteria within the monitoring program.

-Surface and groundwater quality monitoring was undertaken at the locations shown in Error!
-Reference source not found. below during the reporting period and generally identified compliance with the criteria within the monitoring program.
-Two exceedances of pH have been recorded in surface water monitoring during the reporting period.
-Both exceedances, sampled from within the same creek line, were below 1 pH unit and with a highly disturbed, urbanised catchment.
+Surface and groundwater quality monitoring was undertaken at the locations shown in Figure 2-2 during the reporting period and generally identified compliance with the criteria within the monitoring program.
+Exceedances recorded during monitoring events were investigated at time of monitoring to determine cause of exceedance.
+Investigations found exceedances linked to high rainfall totals preceding monitoring events, construction basin discharges above monitoring locations or upstream impacts not related to the Project.